Holiday Inn Resort Krabi Review (Thailand)

 My sister came over to visit us and she had a lovely room too in the ‘grown-up’ area.
 Lots of adaptors were available and the use of wooden floor and decore made the whole room feel spacious and chic.
 Her room had a bath, but our family room didn’t.

 The complimentary kids club and Teen Zone, has a range of activities in the morning and afternoon for children aged five and over.
 Younger ones can attend with parental supervision or a babysitter. ( Must be booked 24 hours in advance) Socks must be worn inside the air-conditioned play area.
 I was very impressed with how clean and well equipped the kids club is!
 A soft play area, with balls, steps and a slide, lego building table, SO many toys, games and puzzles, a TV area with bean bags, and more.
 The staff were friendly and engaged.
 They also provided fruit and water on request too.
 For older kids there are also play stations and Thai boxing kit.
+This excellent play area and range of activities and toys, puts this up there as possibly the best hotel in Krabi for family holidays.

 The Holiday Inn Krabi has 3 pools – 2 of which are for family use.
 Helpfully, they have a couples wing and pool located on the other side so you never feel like you are disturbing people.
 The kids pool with waterslides has graduated entry and it is PERFECT for toddlers or those nervous in the water.
 My youngest has never been a fan of pools, but she grew in confidence here.
 She could stand up, sit down and within a day she was using her armbands to practice floating.
 For my eldest, she loved hiding under the ‘mushroom’ water fountain and zooming down the slides.
 The largest was under repair during our stay, but that didn’t impede on any of her fun.